KrzysztofW02/Task-Planning-System/README.md

 4. **Set Up Frontend**:

-- Navigate to the frontend directory and follow the instructions in the README.md file to set up and run the frontend application.
 - run with npm run dev

 ## Acknowledgements

 - This project was inspired by the need for efficient task planning and management in modern software development environments.
 - We thank all the contributors who have helped in the development and improvement of this project. (all 4 lol)

 ## Running docker app: